All Episodes

 We had the good economic news about, oh, there's not going to be the trade war that everybody predicted.

-You notice everybody predicts everything, and they all turn out to be so wrong so often.
+And they all turn out to be so wrong so often.

-Um, but we have this GDP increase.
+But we have this GDP increase.

-We have the European trade uh war averted.
+We have the European trade war averted.

 I always said, I don't think the president wants a trade war.

-I think the president realizes and recognizes that we have trade and it's we want free trade, but it hasn't been fair trade.
+I think the president realizes and recognizes that we have trade and we want free trade, but it hasn't been fair trade.

-And now the president's negotiating better deals, and we're doing better as a result of it.
+And now the president's negotiating better deals and we're doing better as a result of it.

-Just like everyone was upset that the president demanded that NATO that they start paying their fair share of NATO.
+Just like everyone was upset that the president demanded that NATO, that they start paying their fair share of NATO.

-We're paying 70 cents of every dollar, 3.5% of our massive GDP, 70 cents of every dollar, and these other countries, this is about their security.
+We're paying 70 cents of every dollar, 3.5% of our massive GDP, 70 cents of every dollar.

-This is their the evil Russian nation, the hostile regime of Vladimir, and people like Angela Merkel are literally signing billion-dollar natural gas deals with the guy that you know NATO is supposed to protect them against.
+This is their, the evil Russian nation, the hostile regime of Vladimir and people like Angela Merkel are literally signing billion-dollar natural gas deals with the guy that, you know, NATO is supposed to protect them against.

 It's like making Russia rich again.

-Is there a way to transfer it that's affordable, that's competitive, that would literally wean our European allies, Western European allies, off of uh Putin's uh Putin's energy, and which would be in their best national security interest, even if they Paid a little bit more, it's still worth it for national security reasons.
+Is there a way to transfer it that's affordable, that's competitive, that would literally wean our European allies, Western European allies, off of Putin's energy, and which would be in their best national security interest.

 I mean, all that Vladimir has to do is turn off the spigot, and then we can, you know, then they're going to be in big economic trouble all across Europe.